ASU-Sun-Devil-Rocketry/Instrumentation-Amplifier/README.md

-<h1>Instrumentation Amplifier with Regulated Dual Supply</h1>
+<h1>Rail to Rail Instrumentation Amplifier with Regulated Supply</h1>

-<p><u>Current PCB Revision:</u> 1.0 <p>
+<p><u>Current PCB Revision:</u> 2.0 <p>
-<p>PCB Part Number: L-0001</p>
+<p>PCB Part Number: L0001</p>

-<p>The instrumentation amplifier uses an adjustable gain differential amplifier with buffered inputs to amplify the readings from an analog sensor using a wheatstone bridge such as a load cell or pressure transducer.
-The operational amplifiers use a dual power supply which is regulated using variable linear voltage regulators.</p>
+<p>The instrumentation amplifier IC uses an adjustable gain differential amplifier with buffered inputs to amplify the readings from an analog sensor using a wheatstone bridge such as a load cell or pressure transducer.
+The amplifier supply voltage was chosen to match that of the pressure transducers it is intended to be used with.</p>

 <b>Working Directory Structure:</b>

 <p>
-   doc: Documentation and data sheets
+   doc: Documentation

-   src: source files, e.g. schematic and board files
+   src: source design files, e.g. schematic and board files

    lib: libraries for schematic symbols and footprints